-“Tell me when Budweiser only pays NBC if somebody gets off the couch, turns off the Super Bowl, goes to the liquor store, and opens the beer cooler, and I’ll sell you per-click advertising.”same day payday loans
+“Tell me when Budweiser only pays NBC if somebody gets off the couch, turns off the Super Bowl, goes to the liquor store, and opens the beer cooler, and I’ll sell you per-click advertising.”

 I have probably said this fifty times since starting The Palate Press Advertising Network.
 Unfortunately, Google has created an expectation among on-line advertisers that they should only have to pay for viewers that look at their ads, then click on them to go to the advertiser’s website.
 It works for Google because it can pump out a tremendous volume of advertisements, some percentage of which get clicked.
 That volume also allows them to offer low rates and a definable and verifiable result for their clients.
 It appears to work for the advertisers, many of whom are new to on-line advertising.
 Wondering what it’s all about, they can at least see what they imagine to be their Return on Investment (“ROI”), measured as click-throughs.

 Is this the right model for on-line advertising?
 No, likely it is not.
 It is visible and measurable, but is not how advertising works.
 Advertising is about branding: creating familiarity with a brand name or a label.
 Wine advertising should be less about direct sales, a tiny percentage of the real wine market, and more about branding.
 It should be about teaching the customer to recognize your label; when the customer walks into a wine store, they are likely to buy wine with a label they’ve seen in a positive light on the websites they visit.
 This model works for print ad sales, but for reasons that have far more to do with Google’s (and now Facebook’s) business model than the interests of the advertiser, it is not the expectation for on-line advertising.